 You’ll notice that some of the angles change as you switch between sizes: head tube angles tend to be a little slacker for the smaller sizes, and seat tube angles a little steeper.

-Some bike brands spec the smaller sizes with 650b wheels rather than 700c to help maintain the same handling through the range, as well as reduce toe overlap in conjunction with a slacker head tube angle.
+Some bike brands spec the smaller sizes with 650b wheels rather than 700c to help maintain the same handling through the range, and reduce toe overlap in conjunction with a slacker head tube angle.

 Does gravel geometry differ by gender?